loregamer/bg3-sounds-converter/README.md

 - **User-friendly GUI** - Simple interface to configure and run the conversion process
 - **Automatic dependency management** - Downloads required tools and libraries with one click
+- **Path configuration storage** - Remembers file paths between sessions so you don't have to enter them repeatedly
 - **Sound file conversion** - Converts Wwise `.wem` files to standard `.wav` format
 - **Bank decoding** - Decodes Wwise `.bnk` files to XML for analysis
 - **File organization** - Groups audio files by source sound bank